The man accused of killing two girls in Delphi is finally on trial

 The first major break came in October 2022 when Delphi local Richard Allen was arrested and charged with the teenagers’ 2017 murders, a shocking turn more than five years on from the killings.

-After nearly four weeks of testimony, closing arguments are set to begin today in Carroll County Courthouse in Delphi, the town where the crimes took place, and the case will soon be in the hands of the jury.
+After 17 days of testimony, the verdict was handed down at the Carroll County Courthouse in Delphi, the town where the crimes took place.
+Allen is set to be sentenced on December 20.
+He faces up to 130 years in prison.

 Special Judge Frances Gull banned photography and video cameras from the courtroom, along with audio recording and other electronic devices, creating a frustrating situation for the community and the media.